dmrom7/geogbrowns/content/event/2022-09-22-Welcome social/index.md

 projects:
 ---

+**Join us for a chat and drink after work (after 5pm) on Thursday 29th September to catch up and welcome everyone in the new academic year.**

-Selection of alcoholic and non-alcoholic drinks provided.
+**Selection of alcoholic and non-alcoholic drinks provided.**